Three people fat biking along a snow trail

 Purchase Tickets

 Please check the Lifts & Trails Report for the most accurate information and trail status.
+Please note that Fat Biking is not allowed if we've received more than 3 inches of fresh snow.

 FAT BIKE RULES